theshonet/code-pipeline-slack/readme.md

 When creating the CloudFormation stack, you can customize:

 - `SlackChannel` (defaults to `builds`).
+- `SlackChannelType` (defaults to `public`).
 - `SlackBotName` (defaults to `PipelineBuildBot`).
 - `SlackBotIcon` (defaults to `:robot_face:` 🤖 ).

-Additionally, you must provide both a `SlackOAuthAccessToken` and a `SlackBotUserOAuthAccessToken`, (see [BotUsers](https://api.slack.com/bot-users) for creating a slack bot user with an OAuth token).
+Additionally, you must provide slack OAuth tokens (check next section on how to get it)
+- `SlackOAuthAccessToken`
+- `SlackBotUserOAuthAccessToken`

 If you have the legacy integration token, just add that token to both fields.

-It is required to add the permission scope 'Access user’s public channels' (channels:history).
+### Slack configuration
+- create an app (or use existing app)
+- create a bot user (see [BotUsers](https://api.slack.com/bot-users) for creating a slack bot user with an OAuth token)

-Add 'Access user’s public channels' scope on your slack application OAuth & Permissions page.
+- specify following scopes on your slack application OAuth & Permissions page:
+    - `channels:history ` (to search messages in public channels)
+    - `groups:history` (to search messages in private channels)
+    - `bot` (ability to invite bot to channels)
+- add bot user to the desired channel
+- copy OAuth tokens into CloudFormation stack

 ## How it works